Prof. Lorenzo Marini

 Elena Gazzea (research assistant)

 I have graduated with an MSc in Forest Science (University of Padova; Bangor University; Swedish University of Agricultural Sciences).
-My research interests lie within biodiversity and conservation biology, ecosystem dynamics, landscape and community ecology.
+My research interests lie within biodiversity and conservation biology and community ecology.
 I am currently working on plant-pollinator networks, focusing on the effects of mass flowering crops on pollinator communities in agricultural landscapes.
-I enjoy working in a dynamic group, where different perspectives may provide useful insights to current research topics.
+I enjoy working in a dynamic group, where different perspectives provide useful insights to current research topics.

 Costanza Geppert (PhD student)